 What is the difference between a Registered Dietitian and a Nutritionist?

 Dietitian is a protected title across Canada, just like physician, nurse, physiotherapist, and pharmacist.
-Nutritionist is not a protected title in B.C. so technically, anyone can call himself or herself a nutritionist, even with no formal training or certification.
+Nutritionist is not a protected title in B.C. so anyone can call himself or herself a nutritionist, even with no formal training or certification.
 Dietitians work with evidence-based practice and translate scientific research about food and nutrition into practical solutions for individuals, families, and communities.
 A dietitian will not promote or sell you unnecessary food or supplements.
 The advice and information you receive from a dietitian is tailored to you and your needs.
 Personally, I love the term nutritionist, so I call myself both a Nutritionist and a Dietitian.

 Dietitians all have a university degree in food and nutrition from an accredited university program with a one-year supervised internship that includes hands-on-training.
 Just like all regulated health professionals, dietitians are required to practice ethically and to complete annual professional development to make sure their skills are up to date.